sidpalas/hugo-gcp-deploy/README.md

 ---

-**NOTE:** For a static site like this, the built in `hugo deploy` approach to host directly within a GCP/AWS/Azure bucket is more practical and scalable, but I wanted to familiarize myself with various server options (first I used [nginx](https://www.nginx.com/), and then switched to [caddy](https://caddyserver.com/v1/) b/c of its automatic https config!) and eventually want to do some benchmarking on the f1-micro instance to see what kind of load it can handle.
+**NOTE:** For a static site like this, the built in `hugo deploy` approach to host directly within a GCP/AWS/Azure bucket might be easier/more scalable, but I wanted to familiarize myself with various server options (first I used [nginx](https://www.nginx.com/), and then switched to [caddy](https://caddyserver.com/v1/) b/c of its automatic https config!) and eventually want to do some benchmarking on the f1-micro instance to see what kind of load it can handle.

 Before starting, update the following: